dpique/blogdown-webs/content/about.md

 Hello!
 Thank you for visiting my site.

-I develop tools to gain insights into cancer from genomic data.
-I am currently an MD/PhD student at the Albert Einstein College of Medicine (Bronx, NY) in the Department of Systems and Computational Biology.
-I am interested in the application of machine learning methods to high-throughput sequencing data to identify novel therapeutic targets in cancer.
+My name is Daniel, and I apply and develop tools to gain insights into chronic diseases using both clinical and genetic data.
+I am currently an MD/PhD student at the Albert Einstein College of Medicine (Bronx, NY).
+I completed my PhD in 2018 in the Department of Systems and Computational Biology and am currently a 3rd year medical student.
+My career goal is to help understand, treat and prevent chronic diseases, particularly as they relate to medically underserved communities.

-I also enjoy traveling, playing squash, and attending hackathons.
+I also enjoy playing squash and attending hackathons.